Sunnywen217/MSBD-5001/README.md

 The first result is in "Xgboost final result.csv"

-The second result is in "ANN FinalResult.csv"
+The second result is in "FinalResult.csv"